American International College

-American International College (AIC) is a private college in Springfield, Massachusetts.
+American International College (AIC) is a private university in Springfield, Massachusetts.

 History

-American International College was originally established on July 18, 1885, as the French Protestant College by Rev. Calvin E. Amaron, who sought to create an institution of higher learning that would provide the local French Protestant minority with access to higher education.
+American International College was originally established on July 18, 1885, by Calvin E. Amaron who sought to create an institution of higher learning that would provide the local French Canadian minority with access to higher education.

 Academics

-The college offers undergraduate and graduate programs, including master's and doctoral degrees and certificates of advanced graduate study (CAGS).
+The university offers undergraduate and graduate programs, including master's and doctoral degrees and certificates of advanced graduate study (CAGS).
 There are three schools which focus on their respective academic areas: